wwcodecolorado/OpenSourceWorkshop/README.md

 Exact date TBD, we are thinking closer to October 2020.
 It will be announced on our [meetup](https://www.meetup.com/Women-Who-Code-Boulder-Denver/events/).

 ## 💻 Previous Online Version of the Workshop
-Vui has put on a online verison of the workshop in March for our WWCodemobile chapter, be sure the check out the [zoom webinar recording](https://zoom.us/rec/play/75codOurqWk3HYeQtQSDVPItW425fP6s2yIaqfELmBq1UXEBM1OnbrRBNuu2zNbfWozFMpHBJIlwar3f?continueMode=true&_x_zm_rtaid=OdB3RJFOS2a_GWR0Tuvr9w.1586469720997.970b08ebc0396532deea48812998697c&_x_zm_rhtaid=779) .Slides of the workshop are also avilable [here](https://www.slideshare.net/vui_nguyen/basics-of-open-source-contribution-wwcodemobile)
+Vui has put on a online verison of the workshop in March for our WWCodemobile chapter, be sure the check out the [zoom webinar recording](https://zoom.us/rec/play/75codOurqWk3HYeQtQSDVPItW425fP6s2yIaqfELmBq1UXEBM1OnbrRBNuu2zNbfWozFMpHBJIlwar3f?continueMode=true&_x_zm_rtaid=OdB3RJFOS2a_GWR0Tuvr9w.1586469720997.970b08ebc0396532deea48812998697c&_x_zm_rhtaid=779).
+Slides of the workshop are also avilable [here](https://www.slideshare.net/vui_nguyen/basics-of-open-source-contribution-wwcodemobile).

 ## 📖 What is this workshop about?
 This workshop is for people who want to contribute to open source but didn't know where to start.